 Each may be stable in the absence of a disruptive external influence

-E.g. the two isomeres of propyl alcohol differ only in whether the oxygen atom (the blue "O" in the figure) is bound to the central carbon atom or an end carbon atom.
-Each state is stable because all their neighbouring states require higher energy.
-But if a sufficiently energetic impulse is received it can push the molecule over the energy "hump" and into the other stable state.
+E.g. the two isomers of propyl alcohol differ only in whether the oxygen atom (the blue "O" in the figure) is bound to the central carbon atom or an end carbon atom.
+Each state is stable because all their neighbouring states have more energy, so the change to a neighbouring state cannot occur without an external source of energy.
+If a sufficiently energetic impulse is received it can push the molecule over the energy "hump" and into another stable state.
 This example is used in section 39 of the book, as the basis of several deep observations relevant to biological evolution.

 In Chapter 7, ES discusses additional questions about the increasing complexity and variety of products of evolution and how that can be reconciled with what we know about the physical universe.